GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 If you supply a single (integer) value, then it will be the total number of frames.
 Under the hood, this will create a one-column data set from 0 to that number minus 1.
 For example, for ``-T10`` I get values from 0 to 9.
-In this case, you can use MOVIE_FRAME parameter to make the animation.
+In this case, you can use the MOVIE_FRAME parameter to make the animation.